Lamb Holm

-Lamb Holm is a small uninhabited island in Orkney, Scotland.
-The Italian Chapel, constructed during the Second World War, is the island's main attraction.
+Lamb Holm is a small uninhabited island in Orkney, Scotland, now connected to its neighbours by two of the Churchill Barriers.
+During the early 1940s it was the site of 'Camp 60', housing 550 Italian Prisoners of War who helped construct the causeways.
+Another legacy of their time on the island is the Italian Chapel, now the island's main attraction.
+A grass airfield occupies much of the island interior.

 Lamb Holm is classified by the National Records of Scotland as an uninhabited island that "had no usual residents at the time of either the 2001 or 2011 censuses."

 Geography

 Lamb Holm lies in Holm Sound, one of the eastern entrances to Scapa Flow, between Mainland, Orkney and the island of Burray, It is 40 ha in area.

 The Churchill Barriers carry the road from South Ronaldsay to Mainland, Orkney.
 Lamb Holm is connected to Glimps Holm, to the southwest, by Barrier number 2, and to Mainland by Barrier number 1.

 The quarry used to build the Churchill Barriers has now been flooded and converted into a fish farm.

 On the northwest of the island, on the shore of St Mary's Bay, are the remains of a prehistoric settlement which have been designated as a scheduled monument.

-There is a Bronze age Barrow mound on the island named as "Laughton's Knowe".
+There is a Bronze Age Barrow mound on the island named as "Laughton's Knowe".
 The name may have evolved from an earlier form "Lachtane" or "Lauchtain" associated with Orkney but prior to the family of this name settling on the island following the impignoration in 1472 resulting in an influx of Scottish Tacksmen loyal to the Stewart King of Scots, it is likely to have had either no name at all or an entirely different reference.